dkessner/APCS/src/docs/setup/customization_mac.md

 # Customization - Mac

+## `zsh` and the `~/.zshrc` file

+`zsh` is the default shell for Terminal windows on Mac OS.
+You can configure your shell environment with the `~/.zshrc` file.
+The commands in `~/.zshrc` are run every time you open a new Terminal window.

+If `~/.zshrc` does not exist, you can create a new file.

+On older Mac computers, the default shell is `bash` which uses the file `~/.bashrc` for configuration.

 ## Create a `geany` command

-You can create a shell function `geany` by adding these lines to your `~/.zshrc` file.
-If the file `~/.zshrc` does not exist, create a new file.
+You can create a shell function `geany` by adding these lines to `~/.zshrc`.
-Older macs might use a `~/.bashrc` file instead.

 ```
 geany() {